 - Dolphin Watching Half-Day Cruise from Lagos: Turn dolphin watching into a half-day delight on a comfy catamaran, take in sweeping views of the Algarve, and enjoy swimming in the Atlantic between dolphin sightings.
 Click here to book it.

-Note: Both of these dolphin-watching tours usually sell out in advance, so don’t wait to book your favorite option!
+Note: Both of these dolphin-watching tours usually sell out in advance, so donโt wait to book your favorite option!

 7. Eat Algarve Cuisine

 Get to know Portuguese culture through your tastebuds!
-This Classic Food Tour of Lagos is adored by travelers who desire to savor the most authentic bites in Portugal and on the Algarve.
-Honestly, I prefer the Portuguese flavor palate to Spanish food; for me, nothing beats freshly caught fish and aromatic Portuguese spices!
+This Classic Food Tour of Lagos is top-rated by travelers who want to savor the most authentic bites in Portugal and on the Algarve.

-This food tour also sells out, so if you want to taste your way through Lagos, don’t wait to book it!
+This food tour also sells out, so if you want to taste your way through Lagos, donโt wait to book it!

 Typical Algarve Food & Drinks to Try

 Looking for something on the lighter side?
 Try Portuguese Sangria made from red, white, or sparkling wine, or order a glass of vinho verde, a spritzy white wine made in Northern Portugal.
-With your dessert, sip on Portuguese Port wine, also exclusively produced in the northern region of Portugal.
-In true Algarve spirit, I suggest capping off the night with an almond liqueur digestif, or amêndoa amarga, it is absolutely delicious!

 Click here to book your Classic Food Tour of Lagos!